alechume/CGI_KEEPV1/Documentation/KEEPAppInstallation.md

 urlpatterns = [
     path('admin/', admin.site.urls),
-    path('model/', include('app-name.urls')), # Replace app-name with your specific app name ]
+    path('model/', include('keep.urls')), # Replace keep with your specific app name (if you chose something different) ]
 ```
-15. Ensure all file modifications are saved
+14. Ensure all files have been saved
-16. With your shell, navigate to the `src` folder which contains the `manage.py` file and run the following command
+15. In your **command shell** navigate to the inside of the `src` folder
+16. Start the **Django development server** with the following command
+> Note: The Django development server is a basic web-server not suitable for production deployment.
+In this instance we will be using it to test basic configuration only
 ```
 python manage.py runserver
 ```
 When the django development server has successfully started you should see output similar to the following:
 > Note: By default the Django development server runs on port 8000.
 If you need to use a different port, you can specify a URL and port combination for Django to use by modifying the runserver command.
-Example: `python manage.py runserver 127.0.0.1:85`
+Example: `python manage.py runserver 127.0.0.1:85` would start the server using port 85
 ```
 System check identified no issues (0 silenced).
 October 27, 2020 - 15:24:04